bobadams1/house_finder/README.md

 For more details, see [here](###-modeling)

-#### 6. Evaluate Model Outputs and Identify Roof Colors
+#### 6. Evaluate Model Outputs and Identify Roof Characteristics
 Model performance (mean Average Precision) is hindered by a version compatibility issue between the Mask-RCNN model and versions of Tensorflow currently available in Google Colab.
 As a result, model weights cannot be accurately imported to the model which then yields near-zero precision of predictions.

 For more details, see [here](####-model-performance)

 Logic is constructed to extract predicted building geolocations and average roof color of predicted masks.
-This ensures that if the model can be instantiated and trained in a compatible environment, the core use cases of the project (identify buildings by roof color from satelite imagery) is enabled.
+This ensures that if the model can be instantiated and trained in a compatible environment, the core use cases of the project (identify buildings by roof color from satellite imagery) is enabled.

 For more details, see [here](###-model-predictions-and-building-characteristics)